apache/pulsar-client-node/README.md

 # Pulsar Node.js client library

 The Pulsar Node.js client can be used to create Pulsar producers and consumers in Node.js.
+For the supported Pulsar features, see [Client Feature Matrix](https://pulsar.apache.org/client-feature-matrix/).

 This library works only in Node.js 10.x or later because it uses the [node-addon-api](https://github.com/nodejs/node-addon-api) module to wrap the C++ library.